jsta/wikiproject_lakes-workshop/_episodes/02-getting_involved.md

 {: .challenge}

 > ## Create a new page
+Creating a new page often requires a workflow like:
+* Make a broken (red) link
-> The easiest way to create a new page is to copy from an existing (simple) page like [Flat River Reservoir](https://en.wikipedia.org/wiki/Flat_River_Reservoir) and change the appropriate fields.
+* Open the _source_ of a an existing (simple) page like [Flat River Reservoir](https://en.wikipedia.org/wiki/Flat_River_Reservoir)
+* Copy the source from the existing page to the source of the new page (accessed via the broken link)
+* Change the appropriate fields
 {: .challenge}